 What Rug is Best for a Large Living Room?

-In a large living room, you have the freedom of choosing a much bigger rug or opting for one that is slightly smaller.
-Zara O'Hare states, "For large living rooms, an expansive feel can be avoided by having a rug that is 12 to 18 inches smaller than the room itself, then placing every piece of furniture on the rug."
+In a large living room, you can choose a much bigger rug or opt for one slightly smaller.
+Zara O'Hare states, "For large rooms, an expansive feel can be avoided by having a large size rug that is 12 to 18 inches smaller than the room itself, then placing every piece of furniture on the rug."

 Area rugs are great in larger living rooms, as they provide more floor coverage and can create harmony in your room.
 It is best to choose a rug that still allows for visible floor space, especially by the walls.